E-commerce as a sales channel

 The company must nevertheless provide customers with the terms and conditions for cancellations and returns, such as who will pay the costs of returning goods, before the transaction is completed.

-If you have received a cancellation notification, refund the customer within 14 days.
+If you have received a cancellation notification, refund the customer at the latest within 14 days.
 Use the same payment method as the customer.
 There should be no charges for the customer related to refunds.
 You can refund customers in other ways: for example, with gift cards, though only if they agree.